saostad/node-ad-ldap/README.md

 ## TODO

 - [ ] make baseDN optional
-- [ ] add where param for find query
+- [ ] add where param to queries to be able of search base on fields
+- [ ] get list of members of a group
+- [ ] add options to have better flexibility on filters and controls and return attributes

 ## Credits